SyafaHadyan/Calculator/README.md

 ## To use the calculator program, simply follow these steps:

+### Compiling the C++ program manually

 1. Open the program in your preferred C++ IDE or text editor.

+2. Navigate to the directory where your program is saved using the command line.

-2. Compile the program to create an executable file.
+3. Use the appropriate C++ compiler command to compile the program into an executable file.
+For example:

+    `g++ myprogram.cpp -o myprogram`

+4. This command will compile the myprogram.cpp file and generate an executable file named myprogram.

+5. Run the executable file in your command-line interface.

+### Using the precompiled executable file

+1. Download the precompiled executable file from the release.

+2. Navigate to the directory where the executable file is saved using the command line.

 3. Run the executable file in your command-line interface.
+For example:

+`./myprogram`

+This command will run the executable file named myprogram.

 ## Usage